pinhocyber-sudo/cyber101/linuxfundamentals/lab3-dailyuse.md

 python3 -m http.server 8000        # Starts a rapid-deployment web server on port 8000
 scp user@remote:/path/to/file .    # Securely copies files over the SSH protocol
 ```
+Practical Note:
+python3 -m http.server 8000 is insecure by design (requires no authentication), so it's useful just for internal lab environments

 ### Step 3 - [Backgrounding]
 Managing system load is crucial to ensure that long-running tasks do not lock the active terminal session, allowing for better multitasking and resource allocation.